Commuter chaos in Wellington: Freight train derailment near Wellington could affect 20,000 people

 Wairarapa line:

 Six buses will travel between Masterton and Wellington in the morning, which will be departing at 6.47am only.
-Metlink recommend alternative transport or avoiding travel.
+Metlink recommends alternative transport or avoiding travel.

 Melling line: